Jacqueline Roque

-Jacqueline Picasso or Jacqueline Roque (24 February 1927 – 15 October 1986) was the muse and second wife of Pablo Picasso.
+Jacqueline Picasso or Jacqueline Roque (24 February 1926 – 15 October 1986) was the muse and second wife of Pablo Picasso.
 Their marriage lasted 12 years until his death, during which time he created over 400 portraits of her, more than any of Picasso's other lovers.

 Early life

-Born in 1927 in Paris, France, she was only two when her father abandoned her mother and her five-year-old brother.
+Jacqueline Marie Madeleine Roque was born in 1926, 24 February at 22:00 in Paris, France, to Madeleine Antoinette Longuet and Marie Pierre Georges Roque.
+She was only two when her father abandoned her mother and her five-year-old brother, André Pierre Georges Roque (born November 1924).
 Her mother raised her in cramped concierge's quarters near the Champs Elysées, while also working long hours as a seamstress.
-Jacqueline was 18 when her mother died of a stroke.
-In 1946, Jacqueline married André Hutin, an engineer, with whom she had a daughter, Catherine Hutin-Blay.
-The young family moved to Africa, where Hutin worked, but four years later Jacqueline divorced Hutin and returned to France with Cathy in 1952.
-She settled down on the French Riviera and took a job at her cousin's shop, the Madoura Pottery in Vallauris.
+But soon her mother re-married and the family was happy again.
+Her new father offered art-lover Jacqueline violin and classical dance lessons.
+Jacqueline was 18 when her mother Madeleine died of a stroke in 1944.
+On January 4, 1948 she gave birth to her daughter, Catherine Madeleine Blanche Hutin (now married: Hutin-Blay) and Jacqueline married André Hutin, an engineer.
+The young family moved to Upper Volta (now Burkina Faso) in West Africa where Hutin worked as an engineer.
+Jacqueline left André and returned to France with Cathy in 1952 and divorced Hutin in November 1954.
+She settled down on the French Riviera and took a job at Madoura Pottery in Vallauris.
+She lived in Le Ziquet in Golfe-Juan, Vallauris.

 Relationship with Picasso

-Pablo Picasso met Roque in the summer of 1952 while she was working at the Madoura Pottery.
-At the age of 25, she had taken the role of salesperson in the company's store and was located near to the entrance, where Picasso easily noticed her.
+Pablo Picasso met Roque in the summer of 1952 while she was working at Madoura Pottery.
+At the age of 26, she had taken the role of salesperson in the company's store and was located near the entrance, where Picasso easily noticed her.
 He romanced her by drawing a dove on her house in chalk and bringing her one rose a day until she agreed to date him.

-Françoise Gilot, Picasso's partner at the time, broke off their relationship at the end of September 1953 and left for Paris with their two children.
+Françoise Gilot, Picasso's partner at the time, broke off their relationship at the end of September 1953 and left for Paris with their two children, as she saw Picasso choose and fall in love with Jacqueline.
 Gilot recalled that when she visited him in July 1954, Picasso continued to live alone, but Roque visited him almost every day.
 She had been living with her daughter Cathy at a villa at Golfe-Juan named Le Ziquet.
-According to Picasso's biographer John Richardson, the majority of Picasso's friends disapproved of Roque, while he developed a rapport with her and considered her to be an excellent match for Picasso due to her "submissive and supportive" temperament and the fact that she was "obsessively in love with him".
+According to Picasso's biographer John Richardson, the majority of Picasso's friends disapproved of Roque, while he developed a rapport with her and considered her to be an excellent match for Picasso due to her "submissive and supportive" temperament and the fact that she was "obsessively in love with him."